guptadeepak8/rockpapersiccor/docs/exapmle/example.md

 ### args

-These are the arguments passed to the current query.
+These are the argument passed to the current query.
 They can be used to access the arguments of the query.
 For example,

 ```graphql showLineNumbers
 type Query {